 - As adolescents, students are capable of “owning” their education—it’s their responsibility.

-Homeschooling helps family members to relate to one another and thus draws the family closer together.
+Homeschooling helps family members relate to one another and thus draws the family closer together.
 Siblings develop more significant friendships with their brothers and sisters, and relate better to adults in general.

 Homeschooling creates times of solitude missing in our overly-structured society.
 These times create space for the child to know himself separate from peer pressure.